-- Existing data and tools cannot account for all the things we want to account for - particularly pedestrian travel and transportation demand management.
+- Existing data and tools cannot account for all the things we want to account for particularly pedestrian travel and transportation demand management.
 The updated policy, measures and methods will drive future data collection and analysis tool development/refinement. - It is important that legal, planning, development review and engineering practitioners be engaged throughout the process and especially around how the policy gets implemented. - ODOT Oregon Highway Plan Mobility Policy White Paper.
 The Oregon Transportation Commission (OTC) will be updating the Oregon Transportation Plan and Oregon Highway Plan during the next couple of years and will conduct its own statewide stakeholder engagement process to inform those plan updates.
 This project provides an opportunity for coordination and for the region to help inform those efforts.
 In August 2020, ODOT prepared a complementary white paper documenting the history and current use of the mobility policy statewide as well as considerations and potential approaches for updating the policy.
-The white paper includes a summary of stakeholder interviews.
-A factsheet summarizing key findings from the white paper is provided in Attachment 2. - PRESEARCH ON Examples of Current Approaches in the Portland Area.
+The white paper includes a summary of stakeholder interviews. - Research on Examples of Current Approaches in the Portland Area.
 Since the 1990's, the current regional mobility policy has guided how streets and highways are planned for and managed in communities in the greater Portland area.
 The project team worked with individual cities and counties and county coordinating committees technical advisory committees (TACs) to identify and document examples of how the current mobility policy has been applied in the Portland region in transportation system plans (TSPs), a corridor plan, several comprehensive plan amendments, local development review proposals with a transportation impact analysis and project design.